 5.4.3 Subscription and Notification

+Devices generate data and send the data to a oneM2M CSE so that applications or processes can access the data without the need to directly communicate with the device.
+This simplifies the process for the application consuming data and the device generating the data.

-Events generated by resources can be received using the <subscription> resource.
+Notification of events generated by new or modified resources can be received by configuring the <subscription> resource.

-The <subscription> resource contains subscription information for its "subscribed-to" resource.
+The <subscription> resource contains configuration information for its "subscribed-to" resource.

 <subscription> resource is a child resource of the "subscribed-to" resource.

-The originator (resource subscriber) has RETRIEVE privileges to the "subscribed-to" resource in order to create the <subscription> resource.
+The originator (resource subscriber) must have RETRIEVE privileges to the "subscribed-to" resource in order to create the <subscription> resource.

-Notification policies specified in the attributes can be applied to the <subscription>.
+Advanced features can be configured in the <subscription>.

 Specify which, when, and how notifications are sent.

 Example: batchNotify – receive batches of notification rather than one at a time.

+Aggregation of <subscription> resource created using the <group> resource

+Notification of missing <timeSeriesInstance> resources that are detected by the CSE.

+Notification of changes to multiple resources using the <crossResourceSubscription>

+Notification messages can be sent to native oneM2M applications and non-oneM2M endpoints that can be used to further process new or modified data.

 Figure 5.4.3-1 : Subcription and notification example